Melbourne is a foodie’s paradise! But finding city restaurants suitable to dine out with kids in Melbourne’s CBD can be a difficult task.

 Pilgrim Bar is situated by the Yarra and kids will love watching the boats and cyclists along the river.

 It features an all-day sharing menu so you can pick and choose large or small dishes according to appetite.
 For kids they offer a cheese toastie or pasta with napoli sauce – it’s not on the menu so you need to ask for it.

 They have high chairs, scrap paper for drawing (just ask) and a disabled toilet with change facilities.

 At Birrarung Marr you’ll find the excellent Artplay playground and Artplay children’s art studio which hosts free drop-in play events (such as Artplay Inside Out and Artplay Backyard), exhibitions and paid booked workshops.

-It's also close to Flinders Street Station, making it east to have dinner Melbourne city then hop on the train home.
+It’s also close to Flinders Street Station, making it easy to have dinner in Melbourne CBD then hop on the train home.

 Pilgrim Bar, Vaults 15-19 Federation Wharf, Federation Square +613 9654 9575

 Related: Best playgrounds in Melbourne

 Riverland is right next to Pilgrim and owned by the same people.
 While I prefer Pilgrim for lunch or dinner (as it tends to be less busy), Riverland has the advantage of being open from 11am if you need food or coffee before midday.

 For lunch they offer a tasty kids menu with very affordable meals.